 You can use Sans Serif fonts like Montserrat and Lanenar for strong and bold content or Serif fonts like Satisfy and Marcellus SC to go with beautiful and attractive image like wedding photos.
 You can also pair fonts like Almendra SC (decorative) with a simple Sans Serif font like Helvetica to create a stylish and elegant piece.

 All fonts mentioned in this post are available in Piktochart editor.
 We hope you are inspired by this post to make beautiful infographics with these font pairing ideas.
+So, collaborate with your team to create an engaging infographic for free by creating a free account on Piktochart.

 Enjoy pairing your fonts!